Erudika/paraio.org/src/monolite/partials/033-restauth.md

 ### Changing keys

 Call `POST /v1/newkeys` to generate a new secret key (*the request must be signed with the old keys*).

+### Disabling API security

+To disable the API security completely, set the config parameter `para.security.api` to `"disabled"` (actually any string other than "enabled" would do the same thing).

+If you wish to disable all API functions completely, set the config parameter `para.api_enabled" to `false`.

 > For more information see the [AWS documentation](http://docs.aws.amazon.com/AmazonS3/latest/API/sig-v4-authenticating-requests.html) for REST authentication.